Bryant & Stratton College-Henrietta

 - An affordable, quality college education is waiting for you at the Bryant & Stratton College campus in Henrietta, NY.
 Located in the heart of Rochester’s thriving retail district, the Henrietta campus is conveniently located for working professionals and easily accessible to students from the greater Rochester area and Southern Tier.
 Our campus features eleven classrooms, five computer labs, two medical labs, a law library and two Mac labs for our graphic design students.
 The campus also features a cafeteria service and is convenient to public transportation via the local bus line.
 With generous financial aid options and flexible day/evening/weekend classes available, there’s never been a better time to invest in your future.
 Take the first step and stop by our campus or call us and schedule a free guided tour.

-- The teacher population of 29 teachers has declined by 23% over five years.
+The teacher population of 29 teachers has stayed relatively flat over five years.

 |Bryant & Stratton College-Henrietta||(NY) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: High Vocational & Technical-High Nontraditional||Associates Colleges|